mongodb/specifications/source/unified-test-format/unified-test-format.rst

 ~~~~~~~~~~~~~~~~

 The "assertEventCount" operation instructs the test runner to assert the
-specified MongoClient has published a specific event a given number of times so
+specified MongoClient has published a specific, matching event a given number of times so
 far in the test.

 The following arguments are supported: